“Be process driven, creativity is subjective. What I like you might hate and vice versa” – Gaurav Mehta

 Cardekho’s latest “The Everyday Hero” video marketing campaign is inspired by a real life incident.

-This slice of life ad is based on inspiring retired doctors, who are over 60 years old and still want to serve their doctor’s duties during the pandemic.
+This slice-of-life ad is based on inspiring retired doctors, who are over 60 years old and still want to serve their doctor’s duties during the pandemic.

 We talked to Gaurav who told us the story behind conceptualizing and executing the campaign.